 With new rooms opening up in mid-2023, as well as a thrilling rooftop bar and pool, this palatial hotel is easily poised to be one of the hottest tickets in Malaga.

 Malaga is such a wonderful destination to travel to, with endless culture and scenery on offer.
 Not only does it have beautiful regions to explore and fascinating cultural experiences to delve into, but its culinary offerings should not be overlooked.
 From fresh seafood straight from the Mediterranean Sea, to typical tapas and classic Spanish dishes, Malaga truly has something for everyone’s tastebuds.
 If historical landmarks, exquisite architecture and fabulous museums interest you, then what are you waiting for?
 Make sure you add Malaga to your list of places you must visit as soon as possible!

 Indulge in the magic of Malaga (plus seven other fantastic places!) in our signature 10-day Andalusia Food & Wine Tour.
 Immerse yourself in this enchanting region’s rich historical legacy through local dishes, exquisite wines, and immersive experiences with locals.

-From jaw-dropping accommodations to tastings at authentic Andalusia wineries, and plenty of gastronomic delights, this is a bespoke experience that promises to awaken your senses and delight your soul.
+From Picasso Museum to jaw-dropping accommodations and tastings at authentic Andalusia wineries, and plenty of gastronomic delights, visiting Malaga is a bespoke experience that promises to awaken your senses and delight your soul.
 We can’t wait to welcome you!